roadelou/compass/README.md

  - `local` variables
  - `each`, `par`, `seq`, `await` and `emit` statements
  - Conditional tests with `if`, `elif`, `else` and `endif`
+ - The ability to use submodules within a module with the `extern` and `submodule` keywords
  - Many C-inspired operators for expressions

 :warning: Be careful about the syntax for end-of lines.
 The `;` operator should only be used to separate several statements in a list of statements, i.e. only in `seq` and `par` blocks.
 The last `;` is optional by the way.